unwind/geanyuniq/README.markdown

 #Running Geanyuniq#
-By default, Geanyuniq does not assigns itself a the keyboard shortcut, but you can easily do this through Geany's main Preferences window.
+By default, Geanyuniq does not assigns itself a keyboard shortcut, but you can easily do this through Geany's main Preferences window.

-##Finding Geanyuniq in the Menus##
+You can also find a menu item labelled "Delete Duplicate Lines" in the "Tools" menu.

-Geanyuniq simply appends a single menu item to the Tools menu, labelled "Delete Duplicate Lines".
+If you run the command with a selection active, duplicate lines will only be deleted in the selection.
+Geanyuniq will consider the line that the selection starts on to be part of the selection, even if the selection starts somewhere in the middle of the line.
+It will also consider the line that the selection ends on to be the last line of the selection, i.e. the entire line might be removed if it's the same as the one before it.

 ##Configuring Geanyuniq##